MicrosoftDocs/power-platform/power-platform/alm/git-integration/faqs.md

 Your need a premium Power Apps license appropriate to use a managed environment and an Azure DevOps license to interact with the source code repository.

 ## Why am I getting the message "Failed to retrieve the default branch for the selected repository.
-Choose a default branch to allow creating new branches"?
+Choose a default branch to allow creating new branches?"

 Make sure that your Azure DevOps Git repo is initialized.
 New projects and repos by default have an uninitialized repository, and you have to manually initialize the repo to create the default branch.